Nearly half of adults in the United States have high blood pressure or hypertension.

 - Eplerenone (Inspra)

-Typically your doctor or healthcare provider will prescribe your high blood pressure medication with a healthy diet and lifestyle changes.
+Typically, your doctor or healthcare provider will prescribe you high blood pressure medication when indicated, along with a healthy diet and lifestyle changes.

 Keep your provider informed of all supplements, exercise, and other lifestyle habits and changes.